marcandreuf/ai-agent-testing-assistant/README.md

 # ag25-ai-assistant

-This repo is my frok from the [mwinteringham/ag25-ai-assistant](https://github.com/mwinteringham/ag25-ai-assistant).
-I use this repo to learn and practice experiments about Ai Agents in JAVA.
+This project offers a hands-on platform to experiment with building AI-assisted test frameworks with AI agents in Java.
+This project can be extended to implement logic with more AI tools to assist with almost any testing activity.
+Clone it, tweak it, and start mastering modern QA automation today!

-## How this demo Ai Agent works:
+## How this Ai Agent works:

 <p align="center">
     <img src="docs/seq-diagram.png" alt="Architecture Design Sequence Diagram" width="80%">